EsraaAhmed65/toxicology-ai-system/README.md

 - **Ricin-like** = resembles a ricin-like toxic pattern
 - **Polonium-like** = resembles a radiation-like toxic pattern

-The system should be used as an **early screening and decision support tool**, not as a definitive diagnostic solution.
+The system should be used as an **early screening and decision support tool**, not as a definitive clinical or laboratory diagnosis.

 ---